George Campbell Macaulay: Education, career, later life

 Macaulay was educated at Eton and Trinity College, Cambridge.
-Macaulay was also a Fellow of Trinity College, at Cambridge, and from 1878 to 1887 Assistant Master at Rugby School.
+Macaulay was also a Fellow of Trinity College, Cambridge, and from 1878 to 1887 Assistant Master at Rugby School.
 From 1901 to 1907, he was the Professor of English Language and Literature at University College of Wales, at Aberystwyth.
 In 1905, he lectured on English at Cambridge.
 Macaulay was the editor of the Modern English Review (English Department).
 For a time, he and his young family lived in Varezze, a fishing village in Italy, due to a female family member's poor health.
 He also resided at Southernwood, Great Shelford, Cambridgeshire, and died there on 6 July 1915.

 Publications

 Macaulay had a number of publications, of which the following can be freely read and downloaded at the Internet Archive.